CyrilSharma/Blog/content/article/pareto.typ

 It's important to note that I'm not saying you should never spend time on activities that aren't "productive".
-However, what is wrong is being _compelled_ to do things, e.g. if you are addicted to late-night benges, or you use it as a means of procrastination.
+However, what is wrong is being _compelled_ to do things, e.g. if you are addicted to late-night binges, or you use it as a means of procrastination.
 Moving "closer to the curve" is about allocating your time more deliberately to the things that will improve your life.

 Over time, I think I've gradually been moving closer and closer to the curve.
 + I use a fair amount of my free time for personal development, learning, self-reflection, etc.
-+ I've scaled down obvious time-wasting, like impulsive benging of Youtube, shows, etc.
++ I've scaled down obvious time-wasting, like impulsive binging of YouTube, shows, etc.
 + I put more effort into trying to learn things efficiently.
-E.g. if I have significant interest in a topic (like Evolutionary Biology), it probably makes sense to learn about it in a structured way (textbook, class, etc.), rather then consuming a collection of books / articles / etc. over a broad time scale which repeat each other and only give the topic a shallow treatment.
+E.g. if I have significant interest in a topic (like Evolutionary Biology), it probably makes sense to learn about it in a structured way (textbook, class, etc.), rather than consuming a collection of books / articles / etc. over a broad timescale which repeat each other and only give the topic a shallow treatment.
 This is the main reason I've switched to almost entirely consuming long-form content, like books!

 Still, I think there's quite a lot of room to grow.
-One way is by focusing more on creating rather then pure learning.
-If I spent more time drying to deepen my knowledge rather then broaden it, I believe I could create a lot more value.
+One way is by focusing more on creating rather than pure learning.
+If I spent more time drying to deepen my knowledge rather than broaden it, I believe I could create a lot more value.

 #align(center)[